Skip to main content

 WP Missed Schedule Fix Failed Future Posts

-When planning a post, there is a so-called cron job which must work automatically to ensure that the publication takes place on the day and time set by you.
+When you schedule a post, there is a so-called cron job which must work automatically to ensure that publication occurs on the day and time you set.

-Sometimes, however, it does not work and the posts are not published or this happens late.
-There are several reasons:
+Sometimes, however, it doesn't work and posts aren't published or are published late.
+There are several reasons for this:

 • there are conflicts with plugins,